scottfr/SystemsBook/The Process of Modeling/Process of Modeling.md

 ![Figure 1.
 Two different sets of boundaries for the hamster population model.](Boundaries.png)

-We can illustrate model system boundaries using a boundary diagram as illustrated in the excellent book *The Electronic Oracle* (@Meadows:1985wb)^[This book provides an excellent overview of a number of different models and, very interestingly, it tracks the ultimate reception and the success or failure of these models.].
+We can illustrate model system boundaries using a boundary diagram as illustrated in the excellent book *The Electronic Oracle* (@Meadows:1985wb)^[This book provides an excellent overview of a number of different models and, very interestingly, it tracks the ultimate reception and success or failure of these models.].
 When using a model boundary diagram, we classify items of interest into one of three categories:

 Endogenous
 : Endogenous items are at the core of the model.
 They are things that the model itself determines.
 For instance, the size of the hamster population is endogenous to the model.
 The model itself simulates this population.